 One of the benefits of assertive speaking may be that I'm more comfortable with supervisors at work.

-How to use the assertiveness ladder:
+How to use the steps

 Body language is the way you sit or stand, move, and use your eyes and hands when you speak.
 Sometimes when you think you're speaking assertively, your body is sending a different message.
 That message can get in the way of what you are trying to say.
 Using the right body language helps you communicate more assertively.
 Try these five tips: